elsedore/data-science-us/README.md

 * Techs / Libraries: Pandas, XGBoost
 * Link to the data source:
 * Link to the project file:
-* Challenges: deal with massive dataset
+* Challenges: dealing with massive dataset